darkhelmet/verboselogging/posts/blogging-system-shootout.md

 ## Wordpress

-Wordpress is all good and fun if you can run your own server, but looking at the Free/Premium features on the website, it’s not that exciting.
+Wordpress is all good and fun if you can run your own server, but looking at the Free/Premium features on the website, it's not that exciting.
 Things you have to pay for:

 -   Remove ads
 -   Custom CSS
 -   Custom domain

 Those are some deal breakers for me.
-One thing I can’t seem to find anything about on the website is whether or not you can install plugins, of which there are many.
-That’s what made Wordpress so nice to host yourself.
+One thing I can't seem to find anything about on the website is whether or not you can install plugins, of which there are many.
+That's what made Wordpress so nice to host yourself.
 A basic blogging engine with a plethora of plugins to handle anything.
-If you can’t utilize these on the hosted version, then what’s the point.
+If you can't utilize these on the hosted version, then what's the point.

 ## TypePad